 If you have any questions, please call our toll-free engineering/planning line at 877-372-0391 and select the district office closest to your construction location.

 Overgrown trees near utility lines can cause power interruptions and may even be a fire hazard.
 Find out what to do if you see trees near PEC’s electric lines.

 PEC requires access to our electric lines on private property.
 When performing work for the cooperative or members, contractors must meet PEC’s rights of way specifications.

 Builders and contractors must follow certain specifications when extending service from PEC’s utility lines.
 Before beginning an extension project, learn about the approval process, fees and the installation of new electric facilities and equipment.

 We encourage our members to take advantage of solar panel technology, wind energy turbines and other small power-production equipment.
-Refer to our Interconnection Process before installing equipment that will be interconnected to the Co-op's distribution network.
+Refer to our interconnection process before installing equipment that will be interconnected to the cooperative’s distribution network.